-The Master of Science degree in human nutrition requires the completion of at least 33 hours of approved graduate-level courses.
-At least half the work presented for the degree must be 600-level courses.
+The Master of Science degree in human nutrition requires the completion of at least 30 hours of approved graduate level courses.
+At least half the work presented for the degree must be 600 level courses.
+No more than six hours from another graduate school may be transferred and no more than three hours from the Winthrop University Dietetic Internship may be applied to MS degree program in human nutrition.
+If three hours of Winthrop University Dietetic Internship are applied to the MS degree program, no more than three hours may be transferred from another graduate school.

-Required Program With Thesis 500-600 level NUTR courses 500-600 level ACCT, ANTH, BADM, BIOL, CHEM, CSDV, ECON, EDMD, EDUC, FINC, GEOG, HLTH, HLSM, MGMT, MKTG, MCOM, MATH, PHED, PLSC, mester Hours 6

-PSYC, QMTH, SCWK, SOCL, WRIT, or NUTR 9
+Required Program With Thesis Semester Hours

+Core courses 9

-MATH 546 Applied Statistics for the ,
+MATH 546 Applied Statistics for the Sc iences 3

-Sciences 3
+NUTR 600, 604 or 627 3

+NUTR 607 or EDUC 640 3

 NUTR 624 Vitamin Metabolism 3

 NUTR 626 Mineral Metabolism 3

+Electives:

+500-600 level NUTR courses 6

+500-600 level ANTH, BADM, BIOL, CH EM, CSDV,

+ECON, EDUC, FINC, GEOG, HLTH, MA ΛTH,

+MGMT, MKTG, MCOM, PHED, PLSC, F YSYC,

-NUTR 607 Research Methods 3
+QMTH, SOCL, WRIT, or NUTR 3

 NUTR 695 Thesis 3

 NUTR 696 Thesis 3

-Total Semester Hours 33